sil-ai/vits2-clearml/README.md

 # Getting test data (LJSpeech)

-You can get LJSpeech dataset by just running this lines of code:
+You can get LJSpeech dataset by just running this lines of code, run it from the root of the repo so the folder sits in the root as well:

 ```
 wget https://data.keithito.com/data/speech/LJSpeech-1.1.tar.bz2